magoo/risk-measurement/content/en/docs/intro/risk.md

 ### Probability
 The probability (`p`) of an event could come from a variety of places.
 Let's use an example scenario of a fire taking place at a chosen museum next year.

 Where would we gather a probability of this happening for use in analysis?
 The answer takes some creativity and some resourcefulness.
 There may be statistical data on fires at museums you could manually collect.
 Maybe the insurance company provides their estimate based on claims data.
-Perhaps risk managing employees at the museum perfomed a study and were [elicited](/docs/estimation/expert-elicitation) for a probability.
+Perhaps risk managing employees at the museum performed a study and were [elicited](/docs/estimation/expert-elicitation) for a probability.

 You'll notice from these examples that probability is _subjective_!
 Even if we were to statistically calculate a likelihood from a useful dataset, it would still be up to us (the subject) to choose this indirect measurement as representative of a future probability.
-Accepting this data allows this data to suggest furture performance, when we already know that past results do not guarantee future performance.
+Accepting this data allows this data to suggest future performance, when we already know that past results do not guarantee future performance.

 Probability used this way is considered a _measure of evidence or belief_, rather than a certification of future outcomes.